Skip to main content

 Cite and reference the sources

 The final the step to your literature review is to make sure you've accurately referenced all the sources you used in the literature review.
 Consider any referencing style requirements of the institution, journal or venue you're submitting to.
 APA is the most common.
-However, you may need to familiarize yourself with other citation styles such as MLA, Chicago, or MHRA depending on your venue.
-See the image below for a literature review example APA of references.
+However, you may need to familiarize yourself with other citation styles, depending on your venue or publication goals.

-To create a bibliography from the articles you've collected on Litmaps, simply:
+To create a bibliography from the articles you've collected on Litmaps, simply export the articles from Litmaps.

 Summary